embyt/enocean-mqtt/README.md

 This can be used to split security sensitive values from the device configs.

+## Usage ##

+### Reading EnOcean Messages ###

+Every EnOcean message that a configured sensor receives will get decoded according the configured `rorg`, `func`, `type` fields.
+Then, the decoded content will be published to MQTT.

+To avoid receiving MQTT messages for specific devices you have two choinces.
+You may either not configure it at all, but you will still see entries in the log file then on messages fron unknown devices.
+Alternatively you can enter the device in the configuration and set `ignore` to 1.

-### Answering EnOcean Messages ###
+### Sending EnOcean Messages ###

-To answer EnOcean messages you configure the `answer` switch and the `default_data` in the config file.
-To customize the response data you publish an MQTT message to the sensor topic where you prefix the topic with `/req`.
+To send EnOcean messages you prepare the packet data by sending MQTT request to specific fields.
+You typically configure the `default_data` property in the config file and afterwards customize/complete the packet by publishing an MQTT message to the device topic where you prefix the topic with `/req`.

 An example: If you want to set the valve position (set point) of a heating actuator named `heating` (e.g. with `rorg = 0xA5`, `func = 0x20`, `type = 0x01`) to 80 % you publish the integer value 80 to the topic `enocean/heating/req/SP`.
 This replaces the corresponding part of `default_data`.

+To finally trigger the sending of the packet, place an MQTT message to the device's `req/send` topic.

+### Answering EnOcean Messages ###

+Similar to sending EnOceam Messages you can configure it to send a packet as an answer to in incoming EnOcean packet.
+For this, you configure the `answer` switch in the device's configuration section.
+As above, you set the `default_data` in the config file and customize the response data by publishing MQTT messages to the device topic where you prefix the topic with `/req`.